 - School administrators can monitor the classes live or through archived video.

 - Your academic policies govern.
 The professor takes roll, grades exams, and delivers the grades consistent with your school’s standards.

 - Software records attendance; that information is given to each school about the students.

 - Students interact with Faculty through message boards, chat rooms, online faculty office hours and email.

-- Synchronous courses allow faculty-student interaction comparable to a traditional classroom.
+- Synchronous subjects allow faculty-student interaction comparable to a traditional classroom.

-- Engaged-Asynchronous courses allow faculty-student interaction as well as flexible schedules.
+- Engaged-Asynchronous content allow faculty-student interaction as well as flexible schedules.